Ivan-Tang-3D/ViewRefer3D/README.md

-# ViewRefer: Grasp the Multi-view Knowledge for 3D Visual Grounding
+# ViewRefer: Grasp the Multi-view Knowledge for 3D Visual Grounding with GPT and Prototype Guidance

 Official implementation of ['ViewRefer: Grasp the Multi-view Knowledge for 3D Visual Grounding with GPT and Prototype Guidance'](https://arxiv.org/pdf/2303.16894.pdf).